About Assisted Living in Michigan

 What are the Alzheimer’s Requirements for HFAs and AFCs in Michigan?

 If either HFAs or AFCs market themselves as providing specialized Alzheimer’s care, a written description must be made available to all those who are interested in services, consisting of the overall philosophy and mission relating to Alzheimer’s disease, the process of resident assessment and implementation of care, staff training and continuing education, physical design elements of the facility and how it’s appropriate for resident care, frequency and type of activities, and a break-down of all fees and services available to individuals with Alzheimer’s and other cognitively-impaired conditions.

 Senior Assisted Living Details and Costs for Cities in Michigan

 Found below are some of the larger cities in Michigan.
-Each city details page provides details on senior care facilities, independent living, senior apartments and homes, and memory care.
-Provided details may include costs, amenities, services provided, among other information.
+Each city page provides details on assisted living facilities, independent living, senior group homes, and memory care facilities.
+Details include amenities, services offered and other useful information.